EXCLUSIVE-FAA employees report industry pressure, question agency safety push -survey

 The survey said FAA employees' perception was that "no one at FAA has taken responsibility or been held accountable for" the 737 MAX.

-Boeing said in June it had created a new organization to centralize investigations of safety concerns and undue pressure allegations.
+Boeing declined comment on Friday on the findings, but said earlier it created a new organization to centralize investigations of undue pressure allegations.
 The FAA on Wednesday proposed fining Boeing $1.25 million after the agency alleged Boeing exerted undue pressure on workers who handle FAA safety oversight work.

 U.S. Representative Peter DeFazio, who chairs the Transportation and Infrastructure Committee, in December said an FAA whistleblower reported "Boeing applied undue pressure on FAA managers to overrule those managers’ own safety engineers and experts on safety-critical matters."

-Transportation Secretary Elaine Chao and others have defended the FAA's safety record.
-The United States has reported just one fatality in a U.S. passenger airline accident since 2009.
+Dickson has noted the United States has an "unprecedented" aviation safety record; the United States has reported just one fatality in a U.S. passenger airline accident since 2009.

+In June, the Transportation Department's inspector general said Boeing failed to submit certification documents to the FAA detailing changes to a key flight control system tied to both crashes.
+The Justice Department has an ongoing criminal investigation into the MAX.

 (Reporting by David Shepardson in Washington Editing by Matthew Lewis)